 Hawley’s statement only drew further backlash.
 Many Twitter users accused him of racism.

 “And you are the ‘only’ person who could see this?
-Is it possible you are looking through racist glasses?” one user asked.
+Is it possible you are looking through racist glasses?”

 , “There is a difference between free speech and hate speech.”

 Meanwhile, others raised the fact that Hawley supported the Capitol invasion of Jan.
 6.

 “Just like when you supported riots at the capital.
 You seem to love ‘speech’ so long as it involves Republicans committing violence,”